grace7190/grace7190.github.io/_posts/2018-04-25-game-of-thrones.md

 ## Apr 2018 - Feb 2019

+![game of thrones roster](../assets/img/got_roster.jpg)

+This was my first project working professionally in Unity, I started with developing prototypes and ended up really enjoying working with artists and technical artists, which led me in my current direction.

-![game of thrones roster](../assets/img/got_roster.jpg) One day I'll write a post-morten about this project, maybe when it's released and I can do so without burning bridges or breaking NDAs :)
+One day I'll write a post-mortem about this project, when it's released and I can do so without breaking NDAs :)